Unqork’s Internal API: Delete APIs

 Overview

-In this article, you’ll learn about the Deletes Multiple Module Submissions and Restore a Deleted Module Submission API calls, how they're configured, and how to test them.
+In this article, you'll learn how to delete submissions using the Deletes Multiple Module Submissions API, then recover the deleted submissions using the Restore a Deleted Module Submission API.

 Deletes Multiple Module Submissions and Restore a Deleted Module Submission API

-The Deletes Multiple Module Submissions call has the ability to "soft-delete" submissions based on a specified submission ID.
-Soft-delete marks the submission as deleted, but doesn't remove it permanently.
-This call's parameters are the module ID where the submissions exists and the submission IDs of the submissions you want deleted.
+The Deletes Multiple Module Submissions call has the ability to soft delete A soft delete is a data persistence strategy that retains deleted records in a database instead of permanently removing them.
+Soft deletes can help protect data from accidental or malicious deletion, and they can also improve performance.
+Also known as archiving. submissions based on a specified submission ID.
+Soft-delete marks the submission as deleted, but does not remove it permanently.
+This API's parameters are the module ID where the submissions exists and the submission IDs of the submissions you want deleted.

-You can also “hard-delete” these submissions from the database.
-If you hard-delete a submission, it can’t be retrieved.
+You can also hard-delete Hard Delete, also known as "Permanent Delete" or "Destroy", irreversibly erases a file or submission record.
+There is no option to recover hard deleted files. submissions from the database.
+If you hard-delete a submission, it cannot be retrieved.
 To hard-delete a submission, add a query parameter for destroy.
-Destroy is a Boolean data type.
+Destroy is a Boolean The Boolean data type accepts one of two values: true, or, false. data type.
 Setting destroy to a value of true hard-deletes the submission from the database.

 Review the Deletes Multiple Module Submissions and Restore a Deleted Module Submission API Configuration